From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: System Model and Problem Formulation

 As we discussed in Section~\ref{section3.2.2}, the leader UAV and the communication link between the GCS and the leader are often the primary targets for attackers, particularly those employing greedy strategies to maximize disruption.
 To counteract this vulnerability, we leverage the inherent dynamicity of the swarm to implement leader switching as a form of higher-level MTD mechanism.

 Leader switching designates a new UAV as the swarm leader when the current leader is persistently targeted or isolated by attacks.
 It is important to note that leader switching is a logical (virtual) role reassignment that can be executed rapidly and with minimal overhead and does not require any physical movement within the swarm.
+This mechanism only involves updating the logical leader role in the existing control framework, requiring negligible computational resources and no additional communication overhead, thus having minimal impact on the physical formation or flight of the UAVs.

 Let $\mathbb{L}^\mathcal{N}(t)$ denote the swarm leader at time $t$.
-The system can switch to a new leader chosen from the set of eligible UAVs after the leader switching occurs:
+The system can switch to a new leader chosen from the set of eligible UAVs after the leader switching occurs, such that

 Here, $i$ cannot be $0$ (the GCS) or the current leader and $\tau^{\mathbb{L}}_{\text{exec}}$ denotes the execution time that the leader switching mechanism takes.
 After the switch, the new leader takes over the responsibility of receiving control commands from the GCS and disseminating them to the follower UAVs through the flying Ad-Hoc network (FANET).